WinawerLab/sco/README.md

   have already been calculated for the subject by the time the model is run.

-* `eccentricity_mgh`: freesurfer MGH image with entire brain.
+* `eccentricity_mgh`: freesurfer MGH image of entire brain.
 The values are 0 everywhere but V1, V2, and V3, where the values represent the preferred eccentricity.
 Loaded in from disk by `anatomy.core.import_benson14_from_freesurfer`, this is assumed to have already been calculated for the subject by the time the model is run.